CS6620-S21/Implied-Role-Assignment-for-Kubernetes/README.md

 - Users are assigned to roles within a namespace to perform operations.
 The role relationships should be implemented.
 - Both explicitly assigned and implied roles will be included when roles assigned to a given user.
 If a user was explicitly assigned a role on a namespace, the validation of a token for that user and scoped to the namespace would have the roles.
-- SQL backend should be implemented.
-Other backends will follow if requested.

 ---

 ## 6. Release Planning: